-Everything you'll ever need for the comp is available at the Speaking Competitions Hub.
+Everything you'll ever need for the comp (except for the draw which has personal contact information on it) is available at the Speaking Competitions Hub.
 That includes this competition information, a form to book an online adjudication, a link to check out all the latest results and scoreboards, and a selection of 'Chairperson and results forms' you can download.
 Bookmark this page so that you can always find everything you need: https://artsunit.nsw.edu.au/speaking-competitions-hub